xorxyz/www/content/pricing.md

 ## pricing

-$99 / season or $350 / year.

 no refunds.

+novice
+27$/season

 gives you access to:

+- the whole game
+- tournament access

+pro
+99$/season

+gives you access to:

+- everything in novice
 - the level editor
-- tournaments
-- private team networks
 - backstage content
 - cheaper merch

+competitor
+279$/season

+gives you access to:

+- everything in pro
+- leagues
+- attack/defend labs
+- private team networks